nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

 The **maximum amount** can be limited as well, so even if the total amount of products in the cart will be 300$ a customer will only have 10$ discount anyway.

 This discount will require a coupon code.
-You can apply discounts without entering coupon codes, but it’s not recommended considering marketing purposes.
+You can apply discounts without entering coupon codes, but it's not recommended considering marketing purposes.
 Coupon codes allow you to check campaigns results.

 Frequently discounts are time-based.
 Here we entered Black Friday weekend dates.